mlg-/bug-tracker/README.md

   - Should have email and password
   - Can have first and last name
   - Developers can be members of a project, even if there are no bugs in that project
+  - Developers can work on multiple projects
-  - Developers can also be assigned to a bug, but only in a project they belong to.
+  - Developers can also be assigned to a bug, but only in a project they belong to

 ## Applications
   - Should have a name